AndreLucasTrevizan/Financial/README.md

 Then, inside src/config/index.ts change the variable BASE_URL to your IP Address, example <strong>http://192.168.0.1:3333</strong> -> We use this variable to configure our api file and use it to consum the API.

+Run <strong>expo start</strong>

-Press <strong>a</strong> to open the app in a local emulator or open the Expo Go App in your smartphone and read the QR Code.
+Press <strong>a</strong> to open the app in a local emulator or open the Expo Go App in your smartphone and scan the QR Code.